-Travel to Wales by road
+How to get to Wales by road

-To plan your journey we recommend using the AA Route Planner
+To plan your journey we recommend using the AA Route Planner.

-For more information and/or to check for possible delays visit: www.traffic-wales.com
+For more information and/or to check for possible delays, visit www.traffic-wales.com.

 Travel to Wales by train

-Trains running from London Euston Station can get you speedily to Llandudno, while direct services run from Birmingham, Manchester, Liverpool and more can deliver you to stations throughout the North and South.
+Trains running from London Euston can get you quickly to Llandudno, while direct services run from Birmingham, Manchester, Liverpool and more can deliver you to stations throughout the North and South.
 Take the train if you’re looking for a relaxing journey with exciting views.

-For more information and/or to check train times and prices visit: nationalrail.co.uk
+For more information and/or to check train times and prices, visit nationalrail.co.uk.

 Travel to Wales by plane

-For more information and/or to check flight times and prices visit: cardiff-airport.com
+For more information and/or to check flight times and prices, visit cardiff-airport.com.